leankoala-gmbh/KoalityShopwarePlugin/readme.md

 This plugin can be used to continuously monitor a Shopware shop for business metrics.

+## Metrics

+The following metrics are implemented yet:

+- **Minimum orders per hour** - this check fails if the number of orders within the last hour falls under a given threshold.
+The check provides two time intervals.
+Rush hour and normal shopping time.
+This is needed to minimize false positives.

+- **Maximum number of open carts** - fails if there are to many open carts.
+This often happens if the payment fails, and the customers can't finish the buying process.

+- **Minimum number of active products** - this check fails if there a not enough active products in the should.
+This will help find import errors.

 ## How the plugin works

 The plugin provides a JSON endpoint for the Shopware storefront that is secured via a secret token.
 The endpoint returns the health status of the shop.
 The health status is a mix of business metrics like "orders per hour" or server metrics like "space left on device".